 Send us a booking enquiry

 To get your ARC project started, send us a booking enquiry via one of the buttons on this page.
 You’ll need to tell us about your book, including its subgenre/s, historical period, and word count.
 You’ll also need to tell us what date you would like us to invite your ARC readers to leave reviews on Amazon (this should be at least one day after publication).
 We’ll then be able to propose a start date for your ARC project.
-For a typical book of up to 120,000 words, an ARC project will take five weeks from the start date to the review date.

 Complete your booking